adeusmondo/python-random-codes/README.md

 # Python exercises

-Repository with some exercises of practice and study of libraries and concepts in python
+Repository with some exercises of practice and study of libraries, concepts and snippets in python.

+Python Version 3.10.0